givemesomefaces/jenkinshelper/README.md

 <!-- Plugin description -->
 ### Support batch operation for jenkins job
-The JenkinsHelper window is at the bottom of the ide.
-can select multiple jobs to operate.
+The JenkinsHelper window is at the bottom of the ide. it support select multiple jobs to operate.
 * build
   * build with params
   * circular build if last build was failed